kingsdigitallab/django-bare-bones/README.md

 3. Run the bootstrap command and follow the prompts to set up the project: `./bootstrap.sh`
 4. The bootstrap script will then:
 	* Check your development environment, and install/update tools as necessary
-    * Clone a new copy of the repo into PROJECT_KEY-django
+    * Clone a new copy of the repo into PROJECT_KEY-django.
+It will use the same branch you are on now.
     * Populate settings, URLs and apps selected during the installation
     * Configure bower for the selected frontend framework and compile them into /assets/vendor
     * Remove all git configurations from the project, so that it can be added to a new repo